winglang/playground/apps/tour/src/tutorials/inflight/03-tutorial.md

 Therefore, inflight code can be executed multiple times and on different machines in parallel.

-We have pre-populated the editor with simple inflight code that prints "Hello World!" to the log.
+The editor contains simple inflight code that prints "Hello World!" to the log.

 ***Notice that the code has the `inflight` phase modifier to indicate that it is inflight code.***